 Obviously, there's more to a hero image than just a quick shot of your product itself.
 But how do you know your hero image will actually make an impact?

 Split testing (also known as A/B testing) is one of the most vital tools you can have when gauging customer perception on Amazon.
 There's no way of knowing which angle will be most effective in a hero image until you see the impact on customers for yourself.

-The Goal Of Your Hero Image On Amazon
+The Goal of Your Hero Image on Amazon

 It's more than just an image.
 It's your first impression.
 It's what announces your product and your brand to the rest of the world.
 It's what keeps customers on your page.